Social Studies

 Rosa Parks Lesson Plan

-You can download a lesson plan from HMH Classroom Libraries below, with Rosa Parks activities in language arts and social studies, including primary source analysis, to better understand the immediate and long-term impacts of Parks's actions.
+You can download a lesson plan below, with Rosa Parks activities in language arts and social studies, including primary source analysis, to better understand the immediate and long-term impacts of her actions.
+Note that the following lesson plan includes a potential text you can use, but always check with your school or district for recommended resources.

 Meet the demands of today’s classrooms with HMH instructional coaching.